Last Updated on July 9, 2020 by Christine Kaaloa

 2. Indian ashrams engage in spiritual practice

-You don’t have to be “religious” to stay at an ashram, but understand that in India, the term “ashram” is synonymous with a spiritual philosophy.
+You don’t have to be “religious” to stay at an ashram, but understand that in India, the term “ashram” is synonymous with Indian philosophy and spirituality.
 It’s foolish to think of divorcing the two.
-Duh.
-But still, a lot of yoga practitioners are thrown off by how much spiritual teaching there is in physical yoga.
-It is especially hard for orthodox Christians who do believe in the worship of other dieties or for those who see yoga as a gym workout.
+Stilly, many western yoga practitioners may be thrown off by how much spiritual teaching there is in physical yoga.
+It is especially hard for orthodox Christians, who do believe in the singularity of God or for those who see yoga as a gym workout.

 Whether you are or are not a spiritual/religious person or Hindu, you will be expected to participate in key spiritual beliefs, inspired by Hinduism.
 You will see depictions of Hindu deities in the artwork and statues, devote an enormous time to chanting devotional songs in honor of these dieties (and your ashram’s guru), meditating and taking part in spiritual ceremonies.